 Connor adapted to the NHL game with a rocket ship’s pace; he scored 31 goals in his first full season, put up 34 more in 2018-19, and led the team with 38 in 2019-20.
 The consistently dangerous, play-driving, top-six sniper, cashed in big just before the 2019-20 season began by signing a $50 million contract extension and will be a Jet through 2026.

-The crafty Columbus native is still young, though, and possesses the lethal shot and explosiveness to one day be an impactful top-six forward.
+The crafty Columbus native is still young and possesses the lethal shot and explosiveness to one day be an impactful top-six forward.

 The 2015 draft also solidified the Jets’ reputation as the kings of finding studs in late rounds.
 Mason Appleton, chosen 168th, registered 66 points with the Moose in 2017-18 and was named the AHL’s outstanding rookie in the process.
 In 2018-19, he played 35 games with the Jets, but was a casualty of the Jets’ deadline day moves and was sent back down.
 In 2019-20, he suffered a freak foot injury playing football before the Heritage Classic in Regina, but still recorded five goals and three assists in 46 games.

-Sami Niku also captured some AHL hardware during his rookie season.
+Like Appleton, Sami Niku captured some AHL hardware during his rookie season.
 He was named the AHL’s Outstanding Defenseman for recording 16 goals, 38 points, and a plus-17 rating.
 The slick-skating Finn played 30 games for the Jets in 2018-19 in a sheltered role and a full-time roster spot in 2019-20 was his to lose.

-When you add it all up, it’s no secret why the 2015 draft is the most important to the Jets’ present and future.
-Mahon summed it up this way.
+When you add it all up, it’s no secret why the 2015 draft is a banner moment and the most important to the Jets’ present and future.